 From the water retrievers to the hounds and bulldogs, the canine kingdom has some all types of unique dogs.
 Spitz dogs are some of the most interesting types of breed.
 And some of the most popular dog breeds are considered spitz dogs too.

 In short, spitz dog breeds are dogs known for their long and fluffy coats.
-These dogs will also have erect ears and sharp muzzle.
-If you’re having a hard time imagining this, just think of a Pomeranian (also a spitz-type).
+These dogs tend to have erect ears and a sharp muzzle.
+If you’re having a hard time imagining this, just think of the Pomeranian (also a spitz-type).
 But there’s more to a spitz than just their looks.

-In this guide, we’ll dive into the origins of the spitz-type dogs and discuss what makes them special canines.
+In this guide, we’ll dive into the origins of the spitz-type dogs and discuss what makes these dogs such special animals.
 Plus, we’ve narrowed down the most common and best spitz dog breeds that you may be familiar with already.